-I am Karin Sieger, a psychotherapist based in Richmond (West London).
+I am Karin Sieger, a psychotherapist based in Richmond (West London, UK).
 I offer counselling and psychotherapy locally and globally online.

 On this page you will find everything you need to know about the types of difficulties I can assist you with, my qualifications and fees and how to book your free initial consultation.